researchart/patterns/README.md

 - _Method_: the details on this will be investigated;
 - _Results_: the results seen when the authors apply the method.
 - _Future Work_: statements of what should follow on from this work.

+Further, we note that some artifacts are orders of magnitude slower to generate that others:

+- A good motivational statement might be written in a few hours/days;
+- But a good study might need months/years to complete.

+It is therefore wise (and fast) to get reviewer feedback on the initial plan, lest they are wasting time on a paper that will never get accepted (since it has the wrong artifacts).

+XXX nice to have a catalog of open issues

 Not all papers need details on  of all these four parts.
 In fact, it is good practice to divide these into separate papers: